History of slavery: Early Modern history

 One of the four chained slaves depicted at the bottom of the 17th-century Monument of the Four Moors in Livorno, Italy.

 Mediterranean powers frequently sentenced convicted criminals to row in the war-galleys of the state (initially only in time of war).
 After the revocation of the Edict of Nantes in 1685 and Camisard rebellion, the French Crown filled its galleys with French Huguenots, Protestants condemned for resisting the state.
 Galley-slaves lived and worked in such harsh conditions that many did not survive their terms of sentence, even if they survived shipwreck and slaughter or torture at the hands of enemies or of pirates.
 Naval forces often turned 'infidel' prisoners-of-war into galley-slaves.
 Several well-known historical figures served time as galley slaves after being captured by the enemy—the Ottoman corsair and admiral Turgut Reis and the Knights Hospitaller Grand Master Jean Parisot de la Valette among them.

 Denmark-Norway was the first European country to ban the slave trade.
 This happened with a decree issued by King Christian VII in 1792, to become fully effective by 1803.
 Slavery as an institution was not banned until 1848.
 At this time Iceland was a part of Denmark-Norway but slave trading had been abolished in Iceland in 1117 and had never been reestablished.

-Slavery in the French Republic was abolished on 4 February 1794, including in its colonies.
+Slavery in the French First Republic was abolished on 4 February 1794, including in its colonies.
 The lengthy Haitian Revolution by its slaves and free people of color established Haiti as a free republic in 1804 ruled by blacks, the first of its kind.
 At the time of the revolution, Haiti was known as Saint-Domingue and was a colony of France.
 Napoleon Bonaparte gave up on Haiti in 1803, but reestablished slavery in Guadeloupe and Martinique in 1804, at the request of planters of the Caribbean colonies.
 Slavery was permanently abolished in the French empire during the French Revolution of 1848.

 Although exact figures are difficult to ascertain, it is estimated that over a million Muslims were enslaved in Europe during the early modern period (1500-1800).
 Likewise, historian Salvatore Bono estimates that in total, around 400,000 to 500,000 Muslim men, women and children (primarily North Africans and Turks) were enslaved in various parts of Italian peninsula during the early modern period.
 These slaves were captured by Christian corsairs, pirates, and privateers, as well as the Knights Hospitaller of Malta, who raided Muslim coastal areas in the Mediterranean, in addition to prisoners of war.
 These slaves came by land too, as the Holy Roman Empire and Republic of Venice enslaved large numbers of Ottoman Muslims during the reconquests and anti-Ottoman campaigns in the Balkans.
 In Western Europe, Muslim males would often be used as galley slaves (which were notoriously brutal and unforgiving) and construction workers, while Muslim females often became concubines and domestic servants.